 San Antonio’s Sister Cities bridge cultural gaps and ignite international economic development.
 San Antonio’s first Sister City was Monterrey, Mexico, in 1953.
 Exchange sponsorships have been a community-wide effort in area schools, ethnic organizations, corporate and citizen groups.
 These exchanges include: arts, education, business development, sports, leadership, research, technology, etc. The City of San Antonio enjoys productive Sister City relationships with nine cities worldwide.

 For more information about San Antonio’s global relations and sister cities, click here.

 Texas stands out as a national leader in world trade.
 It has led the United States in international trade for more than six consecutive years – and without a doubt, San Antonio’s thriving economy and workforce have a lot to do with this economic success.

-According to U.S. Department of Commerce statistics, in the first half of 2009, San Antonio exported $2.2 billion.
-In 2008, exports from the San Antonio metropolitan area totaled more than $5 billion, up from $3.6 billion in 2007.
-Mexico and Canada are the leading export markets for San Antonio metropolitan-area firms, with exports totaling $989 million and $980 million, respectively.
+According to U.S. Department of Commerce statistics, in 2014, San Antonio exported goods valued $25.8 billion, up from $19.3 billion in exports for 2013.
+Canada and Mexico are the leading export markets for San Antonio metropolitan-area firms, with exports totaling $7.6 billion and $4.9 billion, respectively.